nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **4. Setting minimum width for components**
 - Currently, the size of the GUI panels can be shrunk by the user to a large extent as seen in figure 4 below such that the app is messy and essentially unusable.
 - Hence, we intend to fix it by setting a minimum width for each component.

-### Figure 4.1 Current: Unusable GUI when shrunk by a large extent
+Current: Unusable GUI when shrunk by a large extent
 - ![Unusable GUI](images/unusable_gui.png)

-### Figure 4.2 Planned Enhancement: GUI with minimum width
+Planned Enhancement: GUI with minimum width
 - ![GUI with min width](images/gui_min_width.png)

 **5. Support finding keywords in deck name or card question even if there is punctuation or symbol appended**
-- Currently the `findDecks` and `findCards` commands are not able to find keywords in a deck or card if the word has no whitespace separating it from a punctuation.
+- Currently, the `findDecks` and `findCards` commands are not able to find keywords in a deck or card if the word has no whitespace separating it from a punctuation.
 For example, `findCards loop` does not return a card with question `what is a loop?`.
 - The find commands should support this feature as the punctuation does not change the existence of the keyword.
 - Hence, we intend to support this feature in the future.